olzv/wawd/README.md

 3. Entrypoint script with automatic migration run
 4. TODO: install and configure supervisord
 5. docker-compose.yml for running localy
+6. TODO: consider one click deployments to Heroku and DG

 Follow instructions gere to configure your Heroku app for Docker deployment: https://devcenter.heroku.com/articles/build-docker-images-heroku-yml